 NICOA Compass: A Guide to Native Wellness

-The audience for this website is both elders seeking information about long-term care and tribal leaders who may be interested in finding ways to make the services available in a cost-effective way.
+The audience for this website is both elders seeking information about continuum of care and tribal leaders who may be interested in finding ways to make the services available in a cost-effective way.
 The website contains a wealth of information on how to begin planning for long-term care, ways to pay for these services and supports, resources and advice for caregivers, an interactive map and searchable state directory for finding services, including Indian Health Service hospitals, tribal clinics, and urban health care facilities.

 For tribal communities, getting access to healthcare can be difficult, particularly culturally sensitive, person-centered care that addresses local service provision preferences.
 Our national directory includes many states and is continuing to grow.
 It includes expanded local home and community-based services for elders and persons with disabilities, as well as service providers.

 The “For the Community” section is for tribal members seeking tools to care for the elders in their community.
 Visitors will find an advocacy toolkit, information on aging in place, a caregiver’s corner, and advice on how to plan for long-term care for yourself and others.
-Tribal long-term care programs typically use a variety of revenue sources to create sustainable long-term care programs.
+Tribal continuum of care programs typically use a variety of revenue sources to create sustainable long-term care programs.
 The “Paying for Your Care” section covers Medicaid, Medicare, the Indian Health Service and other revenue sources.

-In NICOA’s aim to make the subject of long-term care more accessible, we surveyed tribal leaders and others interested in long-term care, asking which issues mattered to them the most.
+In NICOA’s aim to make the subject of continuum of care more accessible, we surveyed tribal leaders and others interested in long-term care, asking which issues mattered to them the most.
 Based on this survey, we developed digital navigation outreach with recorded webinars on the top three subjects: assisted living, home health care, and program management.

 We have additional videos which provide insight into the challenges and joys of caregiving for an elder, the story of an elder who found health and happiness through daily cycling, and a third currently in development to provide a framework for the concept of continuum of care (courtesy of nDigiDreams).